Last Updated: May 2026 | Author: Robert

 Phase 4: Condition-Specific Non-Profits (The “Niche” Strategy)

+General charities receive thousands of applications a week.
 However, charities that focus on specific disabilities receive far fewer applications and have much higher approval rates.
-Find the category that fits your condition below.

 1. For the Visually Impaired: Computers for the Blind (CFTB)